dbmdz/digitalcollections-model/README.md

 Since [Lombok](https://projectlombok.org/) is used, every model class must be annotated with `@SuperBuilder(buildMethodName = "prebuild")`, to enable multi-tier inheritance.

-As next step, you cave to customize the builder by inheriting it from the upper-tier builder, e.g.:
+As next step, you have to customize the builder by inheriting it from the upper-tier builder, e.g.:

 ```java